dbca-wa/flatbacks-website/README.md

 1. Install and set up Composer and any local dependencies.
 1. Clone the project locally.
 1. Change into the project directory and install dependencies: `composer install`
+1. Set up the required Drupal database and user.
 1. Create a local configuration file at `web/sites/default/settings.php` (should be gitignored).
 1. Develop and test the site as normal, taking care to commit any custom elements under `web/` into the project repository (while avoiding to commit "generic" elements).